bdp201712118/twitter/README.md

 - PDF library: https://github.com/tecnickcom/tc-lib-pdf
 - Excel library: https://github.com/PHPOffice/PHPExcel

-# Plugin that i have used
+# Plugin that I have used
 - carousel bootstrap slider, I take it from https://startbootstrap.com/template-overviews/full-slider/ . and I have done some custom css.
 - There are to searchbox in my demo site, A searchbox in my header i have used autosearch from https://jqueryui.com/autocomplete/ and seacond searchbox i have done by myself.